siderolabs/talos/website/content/v1.7/talos-guides/install/cloud-platforms/aws.md

 brew install siderolabs/tap/talosctl kubectl jq curl xz
 ```

-If you would like to create infrastructure via `terraform` or `opentofu` please see the exmaple in the [contrib repository](https://github.com/siderolabs/contrib/tree/main/examples/terraform/aws).
+If you would like to create infrastructure via `terraform` or `opentofu` please see the example in the [contrib repository](https://github.com/siderolabs/contrib/tree/main/examples/terraform/aws).

 > Note: this guide is not a production set up and steps were tested in `bash` and `zsh` shells.